Skip to main content

 Get your Fahrzeugbrief back

 Ask the bank to return your Fahrzeugbrief (Zulassungsbescheinigung Teil II).
 Most banks send it by registered mail.
-Some process this within 10 business days, others take up to 8 weeks.
+There is no statutory deadline counted in weeks, but the bank has to release it without undue delay once your payment clears.
 Until you have it, the car cannot be sold or re-registered in someone else's name.

 Fahrzeugbrief: What Happens After You Pay Off the Loan